Blue Jay Fan Guide for Field Hockey, Women's Lacrosse & Soccer

-Centennial Conference and NCAA rules prohibit artificial noisemakers from being brought inside the stadium.
+NCAA rules prohibit artificial noisemakers from being brought inside the stadium.
 This includes, but is not limited to, all horns (including air horns), cow bells and whistles.
 Prohibited items will be confiscated.

 Public parking is available on campus in various metered locations for all games.
 For various games, the Homewood Lot on University Parkway will be open at a minimal charge.
-The lot inside the stadium is not available for guests, parents or athletes.

-For post season competition details please refer back to our website, www.hopkinssports.comfor information regarding tickets, parking, game times, etc.
+For post season competition details please refer back to our website, www.hopkinssports.com for information regarding tickets, parking, game times, etc.

-- Alcohol is strictly prohibited
+- Alcohol and tobacco products are strictly prohibited

 - Derogatory or profane signs, banners, clothing items and language are prohibited along with signs attached to sticks

-- Bikes, skateboards, skates and related items are not permitted
+- Bikes, skateboards, skates and related items

 Suspicious activity, disruptive patrons and guest-related problems should be reported to a security officer immediately.
 Uncooperative patrons showing disregard for other patrons, the stadium or the teams may be ejected from the facility.
 Intoxicated fans will not be allowed into the stadium.
 An ejected patron will not be allowed to return for the remainder of the game.
 Re-entry by an ejected patron is grounds for arrest.